wofsauge/IsaacDocs/docs/Sprite.md

 ### Get·Frame () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetFrame ( ) {: .copyable aria-label='Functions' }
-Returns the currently rendered Frame of the given Sprite.
+Returns the frame number of the animation that is currently being rendered.

 ___
 ### Get·Layer·Count () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetLayerCount ( ) {: .copyable aria-label='Functions' }
-Returns the number of layers of the .anm2 file of the sprite.
-All Animations use the same amount of Layers.
+Returns the number of layers in the anm2 file that is loaded on the sprite.
+All animations use the same amount of layers.

 ___
 ### Get·Overlay·Animation () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### string GetOverlayAnimation ( ) {: .copyable aria-label='Functions' }
-Return the name of the currently played overlay animation.
+Returns the name of the currently playing overlay animation.
+(The overlay animation is an independent secondary animation that can be played at the same time as the normal animation.)

 ___
 ### Get·Overlay·Frame () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetOverlayFrame ( ) {: .copyable aria-label='Functions' }
-Returns the currently rendered Frame of the Overlay of the given Sprite.
-It acts independent from the normal Frame count.
+Returns the frame number of the overlay animation that is currently being rendered.
+(The overlay animation is an independent secondary animation that can be played at the same time as the normal animation.)

 ___
 ### Get·Texel () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [KColor](KColor.md) GetTexel ( [Vector](Vector.md) SamplePos, [Vector](Vector.md) RenderPos, float AlphaThreshold, int LayerID = 0 ) {: .copyable aria-label='Functions' }
-Returns the color of the pixel of the Sprite at the given sample position.
+Returns the color of the pixel of the sprite at the given sample position.
 RenderPos can be neglected and set to a null vector

 ___
 ### Is·Event·Triggered () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }